 - you have discretionary leave for a limited time after a failed asylum application

-- you’re settled in the UK permanently (known as ‘indefinite leave to remain’)
+- you’re settled here permanently (known as ‘indefinite leave to remain’)

-You’ll need to provide evidence that supports your application - this must be original documents, not photocopies.
+You’ll need to provide evidence that supports your application - use original documents, not photocopies.

 Types of travel documents

 There are 4 different types you can apply for, depending on your status.

 |Your status||Type of travel document||Adult fee||Child (15 or under) fee|

 |You want to leave and not come back||One-way document (also known as an IS137)||£69||£46|

 |Refused a passport by your own national authorities||Certificate of travel||£246||£157|